 What we do

-BPI is able to provide to our clients and partners professional political analyses connected with their individual needs.
-We offer our professional expertise to various types of institutions – from political and economic decision makers, to research institutions, investors, corporate leaders, media, lobby organisation and public administration, including local governments and offices.
+BPI is capable to provide to our clients and partners professional political analyses connected with their individual needs.
+We offer our professional expertise to various types of institutions – from political and economic decision makers, to research institutions, corporate leaders, media, state and public administration.

 BPI team has long-term experience in gathering and understanding data from all significant international and domestic statistical databases.
 We provide various types of evidence – based analysis, that are relevant to the individual needs of each client.
 We design our analysis and interpretations in such a way, that we can explore potential threats and trends, which are highly interesting for our clients.
 We also offer the analysis of mapping the trends in political environment in various types of political and societal sectors, including the potential threats of any decisions taken in these sectors.